r-spacex/submanager/CONTRIBUTING.md

 git checkout -b <FEATURE-BRANCH>
 ```

-Once you've made and tested your changes, commit them with a descriptive message of 74 characters or less written in the imperative tense, with a capitalized first letter and no period at the end.
+Once you've made and tested your changes, commit them with a descriptive message of 74 characters or less written in the imperative tense, with a capitalized first letter and no period at the end (our pre-commit hooks will check that for you, so make sure to install them).
 For example:

 ```bash
 git commit -am "Fix bug reading configuration on Windows"
 ```

-Finally, push them to your fork, and create a pull request to the r-spacex/submanager repository on Github:
+Finally, push them to your fork:

 ```bash
 git push -u origin <FEATURE-BRANCH>
 ```

-That's it!
+...and create a pull request to the r-spacex/submanager repository on Github, and we'll take it from there.
+Thanks!